Generative Engine Optimization: The Next Frontier in Digital Visibility

 The Data: Search Is Moving to Generative AI

-• According to Morgan Stanley research, ChatGPT reached 100 million monthly active users faster than any consumer application in history, with 43% of users reporting they now use it to replace Google searches for certain queries.
+- Morgan Stanley's research shows ChatGPT reached 100 million monthly active users faster than any consumer application in history.
+What's particularly telling?
+43% of users report they now use it to replace Google searches for certain queries.

-• Perplexity AI reported in early 2025 that their daily active users had grown 800% year-over-year to over 15 million, with users conducting an average of 6 searches per session.
+- Early 2025 data from Perplexity AI caught our attention — their daily active users grew 800% year-over-year to over 15 million, with users conducting an average of 6 searches per session.

-• Google's own data shows that searches containing the phrase "AI Summary" increased by 350% in 2024 compared to 2023.
+- Here's what really surprised us: Google's own data shows searches containing the phrase "AI Summary" increased by 350% in 2024 compared to 2023.

 These platforms aren't just creating new search behaviors — they're fundamentally changing what "ranking well" means.
 Instead of competing for a position on the search results page, brands now need their content to be cited, quoted, or referenced within the AI's generated response itself.